 Do you enjoy the flavor combination of cranberries and oranges?
-Well, I sure do!
-I’ve been making cranberry orange muffins for almost 40 years now with the same recipe, BUT I recently found a new recipe, tried it… and loved these muffins more than my old trusty recipe!
+I sure do!
+I’ve been making cranberry orange muffins for almost 40 years now with the same recipe, BUT I recently found a new recipe, tried it… and loved these muffins even more than my trusty old recipe!

 The muffins are really easy to make, and I think you will love them, too!
 They are loaded with cranberries and the flavor of orange in the cupcakes AND the glaze make them “practically perfect in every way” (to quote good old Mary Poppins)!